 One thing which struck me following trying to walk all of the routes in late 2018 is that given how incredibly beautiful and varied the routes are, it is inevitably a matter of time before the popularity of Andros as a hikers’ holiday destination grows.

-Moreover with Andros Routes’ respectful approach to developing the routes, I am sure that they will continue to nurture a sustainable, symbiotic relationship between the visitors and the spectacular environment they come to see.
+Considering Andros Routes’ respectful approach to developing the network, I am sure that they will continue to nurture a sustainable, symbiotic relationship between the visitors and the spectacular environment they come to see.